 For more information, see Add visualizations to a Power BI report.

 This part of the pane also has options to control drillthrough and filter behavior.

 Format your visuals

 Select the paint roller icon to display the Format pane.
-The option available depend on the type of visualization selected.
+The options available depend on the type of visualization selected.

-The formatting possibilities are almost endless.
+The formatting possibilities are extensive.
 To learn more, explore on your own, or visit these articles: